-The value of many startups is their intellectual property.
-However, too often, business creators forget to ensure that ownership of their developments belongs to them.
-This can have an impact when the developments are exploited, or when the business is resold.
+The value of many startups rests on their intellectual property.
+Yet too often, founders neglect to verify that ownership of their developments actually belongs to the company.
+This can have serious consequences when the developments are commercially exploited, or when the company is sold.

 Who owns the software developed by the company?